Lotte Kopecky: 2023–present

 At the Tour of Britain in June 2024, Kopecky won two stages and finished first in the general and points classification.
 The same month, she won the Belgian road race and time trial championship once more.
 Kopecky was a big favorite to win the gold medal in the Olympic road race in Paris, but had to settle for a bronze medal.
 Despite the French doping agency acknowledging that the use of letrozole metabolite was not intentional, her partner Shari Bossuyt was suspended for 2 years.
 This forced Kopecky to adjust her ambitions for the Madison event at the Olympics and championships to follow.

 After winning the general and mountains classifications in the Tour de Romandie, Kopecky won the Time trial at the UEC European Championships.
 She extended her road race world championship title at the UCI World Championships in Zurich, Switzerland.
 In the final lap she experienced several difficult moments uphill, but she could handle her race tactically and win the sprint finish.
 At the 2024 UCI Track Cycling World Championships, Kopecky ended as second in both the Elimination and Points race, finishing her season with nine medals at a major championship.

-In 2025, she chose to skip the opening weekend.
+In 2025, after a winter beset by knee problems, she chose to skip the opening weekend.
 Kopecky helped her teammate Lorena Wiebes to victory in Milan–San Remo.
 She herself eventually finished ninth.
 After previously failing to escape for a solo finish, she also acted as pacemaker for winner Lorena Wiebes in the final of a chaotic Gent–Wevelgem.
 In Dwars door Vlaanderen, Kopecky ended second after an outstanding Elisa Longo Borgini.
 Kopecky then won the Tour of Flanders for a record third time, winning in a sprint finish.
+The rest of the season was "dramatic" as she put it herself: she left the Giro, rode a disappointing Tour de France, skipped the 2025 UCI Road World Championships and a vertebra fracture prevented her from competing at the Track World Championships.

+Having skipped the 2025 UEC European Track Championships and missed the 2025 UCI Track Cycling World Championships through injury, Kopecky returned to the track in 2026 and in February won three European titles: Elimination, Points Race and the Madison, which she won together with Shari Bossuyt.